 The village is a fascinating blend of sail and fishing boats, piers, wharves and floating homes, constantly active and full of independent, creative characters living and working on the water.
 Up the hill are some of the nicest vineyards to be found.
 The area, once primarily devoted to farming, has found new life producing some of the best wines around.
 Cowichan Bay is the ideal base for visitors interested in boating, kayaking, diving, and the experience of a genuine working marine community.
-Cowichan Bay is a waterfront village, so you can sail all day on a twin masted ship, race across the waves in a Zodiac to go whale watching, rent a boat and take a picnic to a deserted beach, dive deep to see the creatures of the sea or go kayaking as the sun sets, On land you can play tennis on the 2nd oldest active lawn tennis court in the world next to Wimbledon, ride a horse, hike a trail or go for a bike ride.
+Cowichan Bay is a waterfront village, so you can sail all day on a twin-masted ship, race across the waves in a Zodiac to go whale watching, rent a boat and take a picnic to a deserted beach, dive deep to see the creatures of the sea or go kayaking as the sun sets, On land you can play tennis on the 2nd oldest active lawn tennis court in the world next to Wimbledon, ride a horse, hike a trail or go for a bike ride.
 Cowichan Bay has always been known as the place to dine in the Cowichan Valley with great restaurants looking out over the water.
-We suggest taking a stroll into the village and visiting True Grain Bread, Hilary’s Artisan Cheeses as well as The Udder Guy’s Ice Cream Parlour.
+We suggest taking a stroll into the village and visiting True Grain Bread, The Masthead Restaurant as well as Original Udder Guys Ice Cream and Candy.

 Known as The City of Totems, Duncan is the largest community in the Cowichan Valley.
-This bustling town has a Native Heritage Centre and over 100 totem poles along it’s streets.
-The shops here carry the art of several native artists so it is a good place to shop for authentic Cowichan native sweaters, baskets, books, masks, and jewelry.
+This bustling town features the world’s largest collection of outdoor totem poles.
+Take a self-guided walking tour though downtown to see over 40 totem poles handcrafted by Indigenous carvers.
+The shops here carry the art of several Indigenous artists so it is a good place to shop for authentic Cowichan sweaters, baskets, books, masks, and jewelry.

 Chemainus is one of the oldest European settlements on Vancouver Island and has existed mainly around the logging industry.
 After logging operations decreased and the highway bypassed the town, local resident, Karl Schultz began a project to revitalize the economy.